30407 - ADVANCED MATHEMATICS AND STATISTICS - MODULE 1 (APPLIED MATHEMATICS)

 Go to class group/s: 25

 This course covers advanced topics in Real Mathematical Analysis and Linear Algebra.
-Emphasis is given to mathematical reasoning.
+Emphasis is given to the methodological approach, with focus on theorems, proofs, and reasoning.

-- Linear Algebra: Vector Spaces over Fields, Bases, Subspaces, Linear Operators in Vector Spaces, Eigenvalues and Eigenvectors, Applications.
+- Linear Algebra: Vector Spaces over Fields, Bases, Subspaces, Linear Operators in Vector Spaces, Linear Codes.

 - Fundamental ideas and theorems on Several Variables Differential Calculus (Continuity, Partial Derivatives, Differentiability).